ralphbrooks/notes/content/linux/environment/setting_environment_variables_from_script.md

 ---
-title: "Setting Environment Variables From A Linux Script"
+title: "How to Set Environment Variables From A Linux Script"
 author: "Ralph Brooks"
 date: 2019-05-27T12:25:53-04:00
 description: "This describes how to load environment variables from a script"